denil-ct/GSignTRTC/README.md

 # GSignTRTC
-Patched arm64 simulator archive of GoogleSignIn and TRTC for Apple SIlicon
+Patched arm64 xcframeworks of GoogleSignIn, Snap and TRTC for Apple SIlicon